 If you are arrested and charged with traditional white collar crime, you should know authorities do not throw such charges around lightly.
 These cases are hard to make, so investigators are careful to assemble as much evidence as they think they need to make the charges stick before they ask for an indictment.
 Under such circumstances, you must choose your legal representation carefully to make sure your defense team has the knowledge, experience and resources to challenge a determined team of state or federal prosecutors.
-At Brennan McKenna Mitchell & Shay, Chartered, our attorneys have more than 100 years of combined legal experience serving the people of Greenbelt and Prince George’s County, Maryland.
-We have dealt with many high-profile, high-stakes cases of white collar crime, and we’ve been able to deliver positive results for our clients.
+At Brennan McKenna & Lawlor, our attorneys have more than 100 years of combined legal experience serving the people of Maryland and Washington D.C.

 We have had success in cases where we’ve engaged with investigators and offered an alternative interpretation of the facts before them.
 We have been able to reach settlements and resolutions that did not involve criminal charges.
 Of course, if you have been charged, the authorities still have a tough case to make, and immediately contacting a strong criminal defense firm is your best move.

 Traditional white collar crime refers to theft committed by someone entrusted with the care of assets using special, professional skills.
 However, contemporary technology has changed the landscape so substantially that the term is now applied to a wide array of nonviolent, economic crimes.
 Today, a person accused of a white collar crime could be a CEO, an IT specialist, or anyone with a credit card skimmer.

 No matter what form of white collar crime you’re charged with, our firm acts swiftly to protect your rights and represent you effectively until the charges are resolved.